 Pulse Dose vs. Continuous Flow: The Difference

-For continuous flow, think of it like a water fountain: If an individual stands in front of a water fountain flowing at 1 liter per minute, they don’t actually drink one full liter of water.
-The amount of water a person drinks is a product of the number of sips and the size of the sip.
+For a continuous flow portable oxygen concentrator, think of it like a water fountain: If an individual stands in front of a water fountain flowing at 1 liter per minute, they don’t actually drink one full liter of water.
+The amount of water a person drinks is determined by the number of sips and the size of the sip.
 The rest of the water is wasted.
-The same applies to continuous flow oxygen; the net amount inspired is a combination of the flowrate, the number of breaths and the size of the breaths.
+The same applies to continuous flow oxygen; the net amount of oxygen inhaled is a combination of the flow rate, the number of breaths and the size of the breaths.

-Pulse Dose is more sophisticated.
-Pulse Dose mechanisms are more sensitive, utilizing an oxygen conserver and other technology to deliver oxygen based on breathing rates and other factors.
-PD is more akin to a glass of water with a straw than a fountain; the intake will be based purely on the amount and intensity of sips.
-When an oxygen concentrator is said to be a âsingle-solutionâ for on-the-go, at home, and sleep, it usually employs this type of technology so that it can deliver the proper amount of oxygen during all phases of daily activity and during rest.
+Pulse dose oxygen is more sophisticated.
+Pulse dose mechanisms are more sensitive, utilizing an oxygen conserver and other technology to deliver oxygen to the patient based on breathing rate and other factors.
+The sensor determines when the patient begins inhaling and delivers the oxygen pulse/bolus at that moment.
+Pulse dosing is more akin to a glass of water with a straw than a fountain; the intake will be based purely on the amount and intensity of sips.
+When an oxygen concentrator is said to be a “single-solution” for on-the-go, at home and during sleep, it usually employs pulse dose oxygen technology so that it can deliver the proper amount of oxygen during all phases of daily activity and during rest.

-Based on this difference, itâs also important to consider how youâd like to use the oxygen: on the go, at home, or just for sleep.
-Pulse dose oxygen concentrators seem to be preferable for doing a number of different things, but continuous flow oxygen concentrators may be a sufficient option, particularly if breathing will remain relatively constant.
+When it is time to choose the right oxygen concentrator for you, talk to your doctor about whether pulse dosing or continuous flow oxygen delivery is better for your needs.
+Based on this difference between pulse dose vs. continuous flow oxygen, it is also important to consider how you would like to use the oxygen: on the go, at home or just for sleep.
+Pulse dose oxygen concentrators seem to be preferable for doing a number of different things, but continuous flow portable oxygen concentrators may be a sufficient option, particularly if breathing will remain relatively constant.